EDUCBA Logo

 • While % percent wildcard matches zero, one, or more characters.

-Let’s look at how the LIKE operator may be used to filter the data returned so we only get the records we want.
+Let us look at how the LIKE operator can filter the returned data so we only get the records we want.

 The LIKE operator has the following syntax: